Monday, June 13, 2016

 In the latter play, Skipper comes out to Brick, but Brick rejects him, probably because he doesn't want to lose face in Southern society.
 But the film version, with Paul Newman as Brick, has the gay element virtually eliminated.
 How gay is Brick?
 He's married to Maggie, who's played by Elizabeth Taylor at her finest, both in acting and in form, and he's not interested in her.

 If the movie were remade today, Brick and Skipper would probably both be out, and preparing to get married, with Big Daddy, Big Mama and Brick's former girlfriend Maggie all angry, and ganging up on them to try to prevent it.
 And it would be a comedy.
-Actually, that might be worth watching.
+Actually, that might be worth watching: It could be The Birdcage meets My Best Friend's Wedding.

 2. Twelve Angry Men.
 This story first appeared as a TV play written by Reginald Rose in 1954, and was filmed by Sidney Lumet in 1957.
 A jury must decide if a teenage boy murdered his father, with the penalty being execution.
-Henry Fonda plays the only juror who doesn't seem sure.
-One by one, he convinces the other jurors, until only Lee J. Cobb is left thinking the kid is guilty.
+Henry Fonda plays the only juror who, when the deliberations begin, isn't sure of the kid's guilt.
+One by one, he convinces the other jurors that there is reasonable doubt, until only Lee J. Cobb is left thinking the kid is guilty.

-At first glance, this would seem to be a story that could be done today -- although it would have to be Twelve Angry People, since women would certainly be on that jury.
+At first glance, this would seem to be a story that could be done today -- although it would have to be renamed Twelve Angry People, since women would certainly be on that jury.
 But the knife would be checked for fingerprints (namely, the son's) and DNA (namely, the father's blood).
 Since Jack Klugman's demonstration about how a killer would use a switchblade is correct, one or the other (the son's prints or the father's blood) might well be on the knife, but both wouldn't be.
-Thus, the police would know fairly quickly that the son didn't do it.
+Thus, the police would know fairly quickly that the son didn't do it, and he wouldn't have been charged.

 4. Play It Again Sam.
 Woody Allen wrote this as a play in 1969, and filmed it in 1972.
 Whenever Tony Roberts' character, a real estate agent, gets to a new location, the first thing he does is call his office, and tell them that he can be reached at that phone's number.

 I first saw this movie when I was in high school, in the late 1980s.
 Even then, this pattern seemed ridiculous.
 At that point, mobile phones weren't very common, as they were still too big to fit in your pocket.
+But a guy like him would have had one.
 Today, he'd have a smartphone.
 Hopefully, he wouldn't answer it as stupidly as today's biggest real estate agent in pop culture, Phil Dunphy on Modern Family.

 5. Jaws.
 Premiering in 1975, directed by Steven Spielberg and based on Peter Benchley's novel, Roy Scheider plays a police chief who thinks there's a man-eating shark off the coast of an island, but the Mayor doesn't believe him.
-Better sonar would settle it quickly, and the big-money 4th of July weekend would arrive with no unnecessary fear.
+Better sonar would settle it quickly, the shark would be dealt with, and the big-money 4th of July weekend would arrive with no unnecessary fear.

 7. Smokey and the Bandit.
 This movie, directed by Hal Needham, came out in 1977, when CBs -- citizens' band radios -- were huge.
 Much like ham radios, they were a precursor to the Internet.
 But with cellphones, CBs would be obsolete.
 Maybe the "Breaker, breaker" lingo could coexist with Leetspeak, but the CB systems themselves would now be quaint.